paolosalvatori/aks-managed-prometheus-and-grafana-bicep/README.md

 - [NGINX Ingress Controller](https://docs.nginx.com/nginx-ingress-controller/)
 - [Cert-Manager](https://cert-manager.io/docs/)

-This sample uses the [NGINX Ingress Controller](https://docs.nginx.com/nginx-ingress-controller/) to expose the chatbot to the public internet.
-Companion Bicep modules allow to deploy an [Azure Application Gateway](https://learn.microsoft.com/en-us/azure/application-gateway/overview) and [Application Gateway Ingress Controller](https://learn.microsoft.com/en-us/azure/application-gateway/ingress-controller-overview) just by setting the value of the `applicationGatewayEnabled` to `true`.
-So you can easily modify this sample to expose the chatbot to the public internet using the [Application Gateway Ingress Controller](https://learn.microsoft.com/en-us/azure/application-gateway/ingress-controller-overview) instead of the [NGINX Ingress Controller](https://docs.nginx.com/nginx-ingress-controller/).
+This sample uses the [NGINX Ingress Controller](https://docs.nginx.com/nginx-ingress-controller/) to expose Linux and Windows demo applications that you can find in the `apps`` folder.

 ```bash
 # Install kubectl